unixdaddy/do_ansible/README.md

 - K8s environment is provisioned with CILIUM CNI (you can choose something else - CALICO)
 - DigitalOcean community collection is used - collections are the future
 - ansible.cfg in the project will define collection path - please install collections (see below) before running playbooks
-- presently doesn't use **become** playbooks - connects as root.
+- presently doesn't use **become** in the playbooks - connects as root.
 Refactoring will create/use a user with sudo

 **_Ansible Tower_**